-There are specific assignments that are required for community and health system rotations through electronic management system.
+There are specific assignments required for IPPE rotations through the electronic management system.
 These assignments are outlined in each rotation syllabus.
-Students must complete all required assignments in electronic management system by the last day of each rotation.
+Students must complete all required assignments in the electronic management system by the last day of each rotation.
 Specific directions for uploading assignments can be found in the electronic management system Student User Guide on the experiential learning website (http://pharmacy.hsc.wvu.edu/experiential-learning/).